-The MGH Institute of Health Professions requires that all portable devices, connecting to the secure network, be encrypted or password protected:
+The MGH Institute of Health Professions requires that all portable devices, connecting to the Institute's secure network, be encrypted and password protected:

 - MGB Healthcare Policy, please review the encryption information by clicking on the link.